Holistic Hotel

 How to Begin Without a Retreat

 You do not need ten days in a meditation centre to experience the benefits of silence.
-Begin with one hour of intentional silence per day — no phone, no music, no podcasts.
+Begin with one hour of intentional silence per day — the same principle that underlies the morning rituals of mindful cultures — no phone, no music, no podcasts.
 Notice what arises.

 For those wanting a guided introduction, many holistic retreats offer half-day or full-day silent programmes that provide structure for the experience without the full immersion of a multi-day retreat.